-A news regarding second wave of COVID-19 is making rounds in the country with increased number of positive COVID-19 cases in Maharashtra and Kerala.
+News regarding the second wave of COVID-19 is making rounds in the country with an increased number of positive COVID-19 cases in Maharashtra and Kerala.
 The Government has been imposing stringent rules in order to avoid the second wave getting rampant.

-The first wave of COVID-19 hit major part of the industries stooping the profits very low.
-Among the badly hit were the small time retailers and distributors of Mattresses.
-Lockdown during COVID-19 gave rise to reduced production of mattresses that in turn reduced the business for distributors as well as few logistics companies.
+The first wave of COVID-19 hit major parts of industries stooping profits very low.
+Among the badly hit were the small-time retailers and distributors of Mattresses.
+Lockdown during COVID-19 gave rise to reduced production of mattresses that in turn reduced the business for distributors as well as a few logistics companies.

 CHALLENGES FACED BY DISTRIBUTORS